cocoreat/cocoreat.github.io/_posts/2022-04-01-Use-SSH-Agent-in-WSL2-with-Git.md

 chmod 600 /path/to/other/key/file
 ```

 ## SSH config

 Next, we're editing our `~/.ssh/config`.
-We're adding the host that we want to connect to, as well as the preffered authentication mode and the path to our private key: test
+We're adding the host that we want to connect to, as well as the preffered authentication mode and the path to our private key:

 ```text
 # GitHub